 - 2 cinnamon sticks

-- 6 ripe pears, preferably Bosc
+- 6 ripe pears preferably Bosc

-- Make the poached pears
+Make the poached pears

-- 1. In a large saucepan, heat the water, sugar, vanilla, and cinnamon over medium-high heat, stirring until the sugar dissolves.
+- In a large saucepan, heat the water, sugar, vanilla, and cinnamon over medium-high heat, stirring until the sugar dissolves.
 Bring to a boil, reduce the heat to medium, and simmer gently for 5 minutes.

-- Make the coffee caramel sauce
+Make the coffee caramel sauce

-Recipe Testers Reviews
+Recipe Testers’ Reviews

 How can you go wrong with pears, ice cream, and coffee?
 While peeling and coring the pears takes a few minutes, they poach up nicely.
-They had a hint of cinnamon, but it was not overpowering.
+They had a hint of cinnamon, but it wasn’t overpowering.
 The coffee sauce took a little more than an occasional stir; it was necessary to watch it closely so the cream didn’t scorch.
 It produced a caramel-colored, creamy, coffee-flavored sauce that was so good, I could have just grabbed a spoon and had the sauce for dessert.

 Last, the sauce could have been thicker, like a caramel.
 Maybe the cooking time for the sauce should be lengthened?
-My sauce was really tasty, but was the same consistency as the melted ice cream.
-I would have liked the sauce to be thicker.
+My sauce was really tasty but was the same consistency as the melted ice cream.
+I’d have liked the sauce to be thicker.
 Overall this was a delicious idea, but those are the changes I would personally recommend.